-Non-reactive Pupil: A condition where the colored portion of the eye does not get larger or smaller when light is shined in the eye.
+Non-reactive Pupil: A condition where the pupil of the eye does not get larger or smaller when light is shined in the eye or removed.

 Ocular Hypertension: Increased eye pressure.

 Peripheral Anterior Synechiae: Scar tissue at the outer edges of the front chamber of the eye.